Serverless applications are changing the way companies do business by enabling them to deploy much faster and more frequently—a competitive advantage.

-Amazon’s AWS Serverless Applications Model (AWS SAM) has been a game changer in this space, making it easy for developers to create, access and deploy applications, thanks to simplified templates and code samples.
+Amazon’s AWS Serverless Application Model (AWS SAM) has been a game changer in this space, making it easy for developers to create, access and deploy applications, thanks to simplified templates and code samples.

-- AWS Repository
+- Who uses AWS SAM?

-- Compute service: An on-demand FaaS that specializes in serverless computing.
+- Compute service.
+An on-demand FaaS that specializes in serverless computing.

-- Serverless application: An application, programmed in the cloud, that requires no server maintenance.
+- Serverless application.
+An application, programmed in the cloud, that requires no server maintenance.

 Who uses AWS SAM?

 AWS SAM is an important resource for any developer who: